Code of Conduct for Members of the Commission

 Commission member: As defined in section 10 of the NSCA.
 While no specific role is set out in the NSCA for the members, the Commission makes independent, fair and transparent decisions on the licensing of major nuclear-related activities or facilities, and is central to the functioning of the CNSC.
 It also establishes legally binding regulations, and sets regulatory policy on matters related to the protection of health, safety, security and the environment and to the implementation of international obligations respecting peaceful uses of nuclear energy.

-Commission Secretariat and Secretary: The Secretariat, headed by the Commission Secretary, is made up of CNSC employees who plan Commission business and support the President and other Commission members as appropriate.
-Secretariat functions include:
+Commission Registry and Registrar: The Registry, headed by the Commission Registrar, is made up of CNSC employees who plan Commission business and support the President and other Commission members as appropriate.
+Registry functions include:

 - communicating with stakeholders, including CNSC staff, government; departments, intervenors, applicants, licensees, and the public about Commission business